- Life insurance companies require a video or in personal call to confirm your identity

 Do I have to tell the insurance company everything on a life insurance exam?

 The short answer is yes—you have to answer all questions honestly.
 If it’s the case you leave something out or you lie on your application, a claim could be denied, which could be devastating to your family.
 For example, if you forgo information about a previous cancer diagnosis, and end up dying of cancer later in life, your insurance company may deny your beneficiaries from the death benefit, meaning you paid years of premium for nothing.
-Not to be too goody-two-shoes, but honesty is the best policy with insurance applications and medical exams.

 Once the insurance company knows a bit about your medical history, they’ll want to confirm everything with your doctor with a medical exam.
 During this exam, they may take your blood pressure, take blood samples, and record other information about your weight, height, medications.
-A medical professional will administer these sample collections as well go through a detailed medical questionnaire that is administered by a life insurance provider.
-The doctor may call the provider to go through this tele-application and answer any further questions the insurance company has.

 While a full medical exam is not mandatory by federal or provincial insurance laws, it may be an underwriting requirement, depending on the insurance company you’re going ahead with.
 If you’re feeling unsure about the hands-on portion of the application process, there are other policies—they involve fewer needles and ask a bit more questions than the standard medical life insurance, but you get less coverage at a higher cost.
 This type of insurance is called “no-medical” insurance or simplified life insurance.

-Other than those who want to skip the needles, no-medical life insurance is also great for those who be declined because of pre-existing conditions or those with high-risk lifestyles who wouldn’t qualify for traditional life insurance.
+Other than those who want to skip the needles, no-medical life insurance is also great for those who are declined because of pre-existing conditions or those with high-risk lifestyles who wouldn’t qualify for traditional life insurance.

 If you’re short on time and want to skip the needles AND most of the medical questions, some carriers offer what is known as “guaranteed coverage.”
 However, it’s again usually more expensive and offers lower coverage amounts than traditional policies.